 1. Deconstructionist Method

 This method was established to alter the psychological research technique with participants who are black.
-It also encourages change in the perception and definition the researcher has been using for the psychological curing of black people.
+It also encourages change in the perception and definition that the researcher has been using for the psychological curing of black people.

 2. Reconstructionist Concept